dieterich-lab/stackit_cost_monitoring/README.md

 **Yesterday's Costs:** It seems that most (or all?) costs are only reported with a daily granularity.
 So an alarm is given if yesterday's costs exceed the given threshold.
-If today's costs are higher, that number would be used instead, but so far this case has not been reported.
+If today's costs are higher, that number would be used instead.
+So far today's costs were always reported as 0.
+The UTC timezone is used for date boundaries.

 ## Prerequisites